-Typically eighteen to twenty students are admitted into SSP each year.
+Typically fourteen to eighteen students are admitted into SSP each year.
 There are actually more students who wish to participate than the program can accommodate.

 I’m interested in Summer Science.
-How can I participate?
+How do I apply?

 If you are eligible and have not already received an invitation to participate in Summer Science contact: Professor Chip Lovett, Director, Williams College Summer Science Program.